harlowja/neterator/README.rst

 Neterator
 =========

-A library to help perform networking taks that enable cloud networking to be all it can be.
+A library to help perform networking tasks that enable cloud networking to be all it can be.